encodeedge/website/src/content/blog/python-type-hierarchy.md

 ---
 # Type Hierarchy

 Type hierarchy defines what data types are supported by Python.
 Data types define the different type of data that can be created in Python.
-We will have a look at a subset of them which are most commonly used.

-Before that lets have a look at one of the most important concept, that is throughout this course we will see many data types like int, float, dictionary, None etc, many constructs like Operators ('+', '\*'), functions, Classes etc. But one thing is common, i.e they are all objects (instance of classes).
+Before that lets have a look at one of the most important concept, In this course we will see many data types like int, float, dictionary, None etc, many constructs like Operators ('+', '\*'), functions, Classes etc. But one thing is common, i.e they are all objects (instance of classes).
 That means they all have a memory address.

 ```python
 def fun(a):